kurohara/grunt-jade-mod/README.md

 });
 ```

-The 'usestrip' option is defined by 'jade-php'(not original, my modified version), see [this wiki](https://github.com/kurohara/jade-php/wiki) for more detailed information.
+The 'usestrip' option is defined by 'jade4php', see [this wiki](https://github.com/kurohara/jade-php/wiki) for more detailed information.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).